probcomp/Venturecxx/README.md

 cache installed.
-Here is a quick shell command (aliased in my bashrc file) which automatically resets the virtual environment and reinstalls the module, using the compiler cache).
+Here is a quick shell command (aliased in my bashrc file) which automatically resets the virtual environment and reinstalls the module, using the compiler cache.
 Make sure that the additional python dependencies are installed in the global python environment.

     deactivate && rm -rf env.d build && virtualenv --system-site-packages env.d && \